 Roddy was born in Jamaica and moved to the UK and then Lebanon.
 After time in Ethiopia and India working with IofC, he returned to Jamaica and set up, with other community leaders in his village, a company to process local produce, Walkerswood Caribbean Foods.
 He chaired the company for several years.
 He was asked to join the Board of Trustees of the Oxford Group in 2010 and then to work on their outreach programme.

-Paul has over 20 years’ experience leading teams and working with people in the third sector.
+Paul Gutteridge is the Executive Director of Initiatives of Change UK.
+He has over 20 years of experience working with people in the third sector.
 He has been at the heart of bringing change to people and organisations from a variety of cultures, faiths and political persuasions.
-He works collaboratively, thinks creatively, enjoys developing staff and has a track record of opening up new opportunities.
-He regularly works with senior figures in religion, public service, business and the community, bringing people together to effect change.
-Paul is a Honorary Fellow, Edward Cadbury Centre at the University of Birmingham.
-He is also the Public Affairs Advisor to the Moderator of the Free Churches Group, Commission on ‘The Church and Social Cohesion’.
+Paul regularly works with senior figures in religion, public service, business and the community being trusted to bring people together to effect change from the ground up and the top down.
+He is values driven and his central desire is to work strategically to be part of building peace in the world through personal change.
+He is an Honorary Fellow at the Edward Cadbury Centre, University of Birmingham.

 Head of the Sustainable Communities Programme

 Amina is the founder of Peace Begins at Home, an intergenerational dialogue training, a programme created to empower and build the capacity of younger and older people to promote better understanding across generations.

 She speaks Somali, Arabic, Italian, French and English.
 In her role as an international advocate for peace, she uses her language and management skills to connect and inspire people to make a difference in the world.
 Amina has a Master’s degree in Equality and Diversity Policies.